Skip to content

 Major changes trigger immediate updates.
 When Synopsys sold its software integrity group and Black Duck became its own company, those pages got updated right away.

-Same for product launches, Gartner/Forrester report releases, and significant pricing changes.
+Same for product launches and significant pricing changes.

 Every page shows its “last updated” date.
 If you see a page that has not been updated in more than six months, treat its information with appropriate skepticism.

-When content changes affect recommendations, I note it in the page body (e.g., “Note: ZAP is now maintained by Checkmarx as of September 2024”).
+When content changes affect recommendations, I note it in the page body (e.g., “Note: ZAP moved from OWASP to the Software Security Project in October 2024, with Checkmarx as its founding sponsor”).

 About the author